European countries must be ready to welcome Ukrainian refugees, say the country's Christians

 Asked what other practical support Christians elsewhere could show, they asked for prayers for a return to peace, for the people of Russia and Ukraine, and for those in positions of power to make wise decisions.

-The Pentecostal pastor also thanked people for their messages and prayers, which he said were "emotional fuel" for the people of Ukraine.
+Kulakevych thanked Russians who have taken the risk of joining protests against the invasion, and he also thanked people for their messages and prayers, which he said were "emotional fuel" for the people of Ukraine.

 "All the calls, hugs and 'likes' matter these days.
 They help us to go on," he said.

-The evangelical leader agreed, adding, "Even sending your encouragement is a practical way [to help].
+Mailita agreed, adding, "Even sending your encouragement is a practical way [to help].
 Saying that you care is a practical way.
 Liking messages is a practical way."